+977-9841273869 (Babu Karki) Great Himalaya on WhatsApp Great Himalaya on Viber

 Is This Trip for Me?

 The Everest Base Camp and Gokyo Lake Trek is a challenging but well worth the effort adventure.
 It depends on your physical condition, experience and willingness to push yourself whether or not the adventure is for you.
 The trek requires a certain level of stamina because you will be hiking for numerous hours a day on steep, rugged terrain in thin air and uncertain weather.
-If you are an outdoor enthusiast who enjoys mountain or backcountry hiking and are physically and psychologically up to the task, this trek can be an unforgettable experience.
+If you are an outdoor enthusiast who enjoys mountain or back country hiking and are physically and psychologically up to the task, this trek can be an unforgettable experience.

 If you are thinking of taking on this journey, you will have to be capable of coping with altitude sickness and understand how to minimize the risks.
 Previous experience of trekking is advantageous but not mandatory if you are physically fit and prepared for the conditions.
 For those who appreciate stunning mountain views, cultural encounters and the excitement of getting to Everest Base Camp or Gokyo Lakes, this journey will be wonderfully rewarding.
 But if you are looking for an easy or recreational trip, this trek might be a bit out of your comfort zone.